Which is the healthiest water to drink?

 - Drinking plenty of mineral water can not meet all your daily dietary needs.
 Yes, it can help but it does not replace what you get from a proper diet and healthy good food choices.

 - The biggest risk you run with mineral water is the fact that you may be getting less than what you paid for.
-It goes without saying that even if bottled water companies are held to certain standards, they aren’t strictly regulated in most cases.
+Always read the label because some water bottle companies over-state what their water contains.

 - Mineral water is not 100% sterile and contaminant free like distilled water.